 Exploring the History & Future of Charleston's Iconic City Market

 A Trip to Charleston isn’t complete without exploring the historic Charleston City Market.
-Join me as we delve into the history, changes and future of one of Charleston’s most notable places.
+Join us as we delve into the history, changes and future of one of Charleston’s most notable places.

 Established in the 1790s in its current location, the Charleston City Market stretches four city blocks and covers 1,240 feet through a series of continuous open air sheds culminating in the Great Hall.
 The market runs east to west from Meeting Street to East Bay Street, and is flanked by North Market and South Market Streets.
 This complex has been listed on the National Register of Historic Places and has also been designated as a National Historic Landmark.